apache/spark/TESTING.rst

     ./breeze kind-cluster shell

-Once you enter the environment you receive this information:
+Once you enter the environment, you receive this information:

 .. code-block:: bash